FRRouting/frr/doc/user/ospf6d.rst

    This command restarts the interface state machine for all interfaces in the VRF or only for the specific interface if ``IFNAME`` is specified.

+.. clicmd:: shutdown

+   Disables the OSPF instance.
+This command is useful when it's desired to disable the OSPF instance while retaining its configuration, making it easier to reenable it later.

 ASBR Summarisation Support in OSPFv3
 ====================================